Huasenberg/Sudoku-Vocabulary/README.md

 - When a user opens the app, a main menu will be presented to the user so that the user can decide when to start the game

+### `Scenario`

+- Given: The user is at the menu of applications that exist on their photo
+- When: The user clicks on the icon of the 'Sudoku Vocabulary' game
+- Then: The application displays a main menu with three options to choose from ('New Game', 'Continue Game', 'Import Word List')

 ## 5. TIMER

 ### Status: **Implemented**